Lvnatic-T/Antithetic/readme.md

 3. **Navigate to `\saves\[YOURWORLDNAME]\datapacks\ATM Ultimate`**
    - Make sure AllTheMons Ultimate is **unzipped**
-   - Drag both the data folders from the `OVERRIDE.zip` into ATM - Ultimate's base folder
+   - Drag the data folder from the `OVERRIDE.zip` into ATM - Ultimate's base folder
        - *(Where assets, data, documentation etc. are)*
    - It will ask to `override 68 files`, click `yes`
    - If not, you made a mistake and need to undo or reinstall ATM - Ultimate